PavithraParthasarathy/Classification_of_H-1B_Visa_Applications/README.md

 # Classification_of_H-1B_Visa_Applications
-Using a Classification Supervised Machine Learning a model built with
+Using Classification Supervised Machine Learning to build a model that can accurately predict whether the H-1B Visa applications can be Certified/Accepted or Denied.